 Shaving is a simple procedure that is usually accomplished without negative side effects.
 There are several steps you can take to make shaving easier and less likely to cause an adverse issue.
 These recommendations should be followed in order to have the best shaving results.

-The handle on a woman’s razor is usually curved.
+The handle on a woman’s razor is should be curved with added grip.
 This is designed to make it easier for her to reach various parts of her body while standing in the shower.
-There is usually a grip on the handle as well.
-This helps reduce the chances of her hand slipping while shaving.
+Added grip helps reduce the chances of her hand slipping while shaving.

-Women’s razors are generally designed in an oval shape.
+Women’s razors should be designed in an oval shape.
 This design feature ensures that the razor will fit both straight and curved body parts.
 The oval head is also pivoting to give the biggest range of motion.
-Several of the negative side effects can be minimized, if not avoided altogether, by using the correct shaving cream.

 Thoroughly washing the skin to be shaved is also part of the shaving prep.
 Making sure your skin is clean will help reduce the risk of bacterial infections should you accidentally cut or nick yourself while shaving.
 Both exfoliating and washing help make sure that your skin has plenty of moisture which helps combat razor burn.

 Will shaving cause my hair to grow back thicker and darker?
-This is a huge myth.
-No matter how you shave, it will not cause your hair to grow back thicker and darker (9).
+No matter how you shave, it will not cause your hair to grow back thicker and darker (1).

 When you shave, the hair is removed at the skin level.
-When it starts to grow back, the end is blunt, and that is why it seems to be coarser, but it is not.
+When it starts to grow back, the end is blunt, and that is why it seems to be coarser and darker.

 Why do I suddenly have razor burn?
 Razor burn occurs when the skin is not lubricated enough.
-Give your skin time to heal.
+Giving your skin time to heal is an important factor for avoiding razor burn.
 Next time make sure to use plenty of warm water and an appropriate amount of shaving cream.

 How often should I shave?
-Shaving is a personal choice.
-You should shave as often as you feel comfortable.
+Shaving is a personal choice and you should shave as often as you feel comfortable.